 Further research has brought into question a number of aspects of the history claimed for the OCR by Quatannens.
 A list of Universal Primates provided by Dr Persson includes several prelates who we have been unable to verify had any connexion with the OCR at all.
 George Bell, Bishop of Chichester in the Church of England, is a case in point.
 Lastly, what Quatannens said about his own episcopal consecration appears to have been the tallest of tales.
 When we addressed questions to Dr Persson, who had met Quatannens, he responded that the alleged consecration on 2 April 1950 was indeed an invention.
 Rather, Quatannens had said to him that he was consecrated by Roman Catholic Archbishop Joseph Charbonneau assisted by David James Mathew, Apostolic Delegate to Great Britain, in Canada, at some time during World War II.
 Then on 24 May 1951 he said that he was consecrated by Friedrich Heiler, and on 26 October 1980 by Jacques Gautier assisted by Michel Staffiero and Philippe de Coster.
 With the exception of the last consecration there appears to be no documentary or corroborative evidence in support of any of this.
 We consider that it is unsafe to base anything upon Quatannens’ many unverified claims and theories.

 In 2004, Dr Persson retired and was succeeded by the late Archbishop Peter Paul Brennan (1941-2016).
 During Dr Brennan’s time in office he accepted the offer of Archbishop Michael Kline to establish a Missouri benevolent (or “pro forma”) corporation for the OCR, and this action was completed in 2010.
 This was seen as being a means of achieving unity in the OCR and acting against the various false claims that had arisen from time to time.
+In 2012, Dr Brennan circulated an email in which he considered creating a further incorporation for the OCR in New York, but he did not pursue this.
+Such an action, however, showed that he certainly did not attribute any exclusivity to the Missouri corporation.

 Missouri law requires that there be proper investigation of the bona fides of any organization seeking incorporation in this manner, to establish that it is indeed a benevolent association.
 The Missouri Corporations Law does not require, or indeed empower, the judge considering the application to conduct an investigation into historical or jurisdictional claims, and there is no evidence that the Circuit Court of Jackson County did so before granting the petition of Archbishops Brennan, Kline, Persson and Spataro, which included a claim to exclusive representation of the 1874 foundation.
 Nor does the fact that this claim is included in the corporate charter mean that it is necessarily endorsed by the State of Missouri or by any authority beyond the corporation itself.
 Archbishops Brennan and Kline were the only officers of the corporation.
 Perhaps surprisingly for a corporation intended to represent the interests of a membership body, the corporation provides only for a single voting member, the Universal Primate.